 The other alternative is to use artificial baby’s breath or gypsophilia on your cake.

-So now that’s all figured out we have lots of inspiration and ideas this week on how to incorporate baby’s breath into your wedding cake designs to complement your bride’s wedding bouquet.
+So now we’ve answered the question – can you use baby’s breath on a cake – we have lots of inspiration and ideas this week on how to incorporate baby’s breath into your wedding cake designs to complement your bride’s wedding bouquet.

 Simple all-white or ivory designs work best with the delicate blooms of baby’s breath, with a very pretty example above left by The Flour Girl with a simple polka dot pattern and elegant piped detail adorning the top tier.

-Consumed by Cake have designed a smart, sophisticated baby’s breath wedding cake above right with textured icing creating a vertical lined effect, softened with vintage lace and a single sugar flower.
+Consumed by Cake have designed a smart, sophisticated wedding cake with gypsophila above right with textured icing creating a vertical lined effect, softened with vintage lace and a single sugar flower.

 Parkland Cakes have incorporated an intricate texture in their baby’s breath design below left, but at the same time sticking to an all-white palette to lend simplicity and uniformity to the overall design concept (image by Kathleen Meelia Photography via Style Me Pretty).